 You can now add attachments to your pull request comments (Figure 18).
 Attachments can be added by drag-and-drop or by browsing.
-For images, attachments can be added by simply pasting from the clipboard.
+For images, attachments are added by simply pasting from the clipboard.
 Adding an attachment automatically updates the comment to include a Markdown reference to the new attachment.

 Highlight the PRs that have updates

-It’s now easier than ever to see the updates to your pull requests.
-In the PR list view (Figure 19), PRs with changes since you've last seen them, are shown with a new updates column that shows a roll-up of the changes.
+It is now easier than ever to see the updates to your pull requests.
+In the PR list view (Figure 19), PRs with changes since you have last seen them, are shown with a new updates column that shows a roll-up of the changes.